Archives Collection Development Policy

 Materials generated by individuals connected with the College

-Donations from alumni that help to document the history of the College, particularly student life at the college, are sought by the Archives.
+The Archives seek donations from alumni that help to document the history of the College, particularly student life at the college.
 Photographs, correspondence, publications, reminiscences, scrapbooks, and small memorabilia from an individual's college career all add to the understanding of the college.